ChristianLowe/Discordle/readme.md

 Before getting started, you will need to [create your bot through Discord](https://discordapp.com/developers/applications/me).
 After getting the credentials for your new bot, export a new environmental variable named `DISCORDLE_TOKEN` which holds your bots API token.
-You can also optionally set a variable `DISCORDLE_ADMIN_ID` which will limit sensitive commands to only your Discord ID.
+When you run your first command, your user will be added to the users table; you can set yourself as an admin in this table which will allow your Discord ID to run sensitive commands.
 To find your Discord ID, right-click your self on Discord and click "Copy ID".

 After cloning this repository, run this command in the project's root folder: `chmod +x run.sh && ./run.sh`